clitetailor/react-epic/docs/LiftBehindTheScene.md

 )
 ```

-To make you better understand of how it works, i will better rewrite it implementation with **Ninja Comments**:
+To make you better understand of how it works, i will better rewrite its implementation with **Ninja Comments**:

 ```jsx
 function lift(reducer) {